bvsk35/Hopping_Bot/README.md

 - Jupyter Notebook: Run `python3 -m pip install --upgrade pip` and then `python3 -m pip install jupyter`
 - Required Dependencies: Run `pip3 install -r requirement.txt`
 - iLQR module: Go to ilqr-master_new and run `python3 setup.py install`
 - GPU Drivers: To install drivers for Nvidia which are needed for running GPU follow the instructions in the following [link](https://www.tensorflow.org/install/gpu).
 Check if drivers are connected and they are responding by running `nvidia-smi`.
+This may give lot troubles hence be patient but this is the most hard part of installation, after this done you are all set.
+If you can't install tensorflow-gpu then just use tensorlfow-cpu, it should be fine.
+- MUJOCO: To install go to following [link](http://www.mujoco.org/).
+There you can install student license version of this software.
+This may take time please by patient, but should be easier than above.
-- Update and reboot (not necessary but recommened): `sudo apt-get update && sudo reboot`
+- Update and reboot (not necessary but recommened): `sudo apt-get update && sudo reboot`.
 - Finally run `TrajGenerator-V2.ipynb`

 # Files to add: